 For your child this would mean:

-- After the reports have all been sent in the Local Authority will decide if your child’s needs are severe, complex and lifelong and that they need more than 20 hours of support in school to make good progress.
-If this is the case they will write a Statement of Special Educational Needs or an EHC Plan.
-If this is not the case, they will ask the school to continue with the support at ‘SEND support’ and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.
+After the reports have been submitted the Local Authority will decide if your child’s needs are severe, complex and lifelong and that they need more than 20 hours of support in school to make good progress.
+If this is the case they will write an Educational Health Care Plan (EHCP).

-- The Statement or EHC Plan will outline what level of individual/small group support your child will receive from the LA and how the support should be used and what strategies must be put in place.
+The EHCP will outline what level of individual/small group support your child will receive from the LA and how the support should be used and what strategies must be put in place.
 It will also have long and short term goals for your child.

-If your child is then identified as not making progress the school will set up a meeting to discuss this with you in more detail and to:
+If your child is identified as not making expected progress the school will set up a meeting to discuss this with you in more detail and to:

 - listen to any concerns you may have